-Face to face treatments available
+Face to face treatments during COVID-19

 Structural Bodywork, Structural Integration, Myofascial Release and Massage

 Structural Bodywork principally uses myofascial release techniques, but I also combine techniques from deep tissue massage, sports massage, and osteopathy as well as incorporating principles from structural integration.

 Structural Bodywork can help alleviate chronic pain, stiffness, lack of mobility and muscle tension as well as helping with many postural related problems.

 Although you can choose to have one session it is best received in a short course of four to six sessions to get the best results and long term benefit.